rvyav/csv_file_parser_without_library/README.md

 If you are unable to stop the container, please run : `docker rm -f $(docker ps -a -q)` to remove stop all containers

 Remove all images and containers: `docker system prune -a` to stop all containers and all unused images

+## TO DO: some EDGE CASES to consider to improve the CSV parsing functionality

+- Check for trailing spaces at the beginning and end of the file
+- Check the delimiter
+- Possible duplicate file names in the file directory
+- A generator can be used while parsing the CSV file for memory efficiency instead of the for loop ...